 New Swim Testing and Wristband System at the YMCA of Greater Hartford

-The YMCA of Greater Hartford has a new swimming test model as of June 17, 2019.
 The new model, called TEST.
 MARK.
 PROTECT., incorporates a new swim test and new wristband-marking system, and will be used at all YMCA of Greater Hartford swimming pools.

 Why are we doing this?